PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

   local from the touched Resize module;
 - both dense corpus models passed sequential end-to-end `-cotof` runs.

-The seven broad-suite deselections are the optional TensorFlow backend matrix, the optional Torch GroupNorm integration test (the core environment exposes an incompatible system Python 3.10 Torch binary), and their explicitly named companions.
+The five current broad-suite deselections are four optional TensorFlow backend tests and the optional Torch GroupNorm integration test.
+The core environment does not install TensorFlow and exposes an incompatible system Python 3.10 Torch binary to Python 3.12.
 No optional dependency was installed for this checkpoint.

 ## Previous checkpoint — static delegate family after `53bba37`